TStupariu/vboard-thesis/Licenta.md

 Axios is the HTTP Client of choice since it has multiple advantages over an approach using just the standard fetch API.
 While the fetch API can basically do any type of request you might need, it does it in a much more verbose way than AXIOS.
 Also, AXIOS introduces some interceptors for HTTP requests allowing you to modify headers of any incoming or outgoing request.
 All in all, it provides an easier and more concise way of interacting with the data on a server.

-[Firebase SDK]: https://firebase.google.com/docs/web/setup	"Firebase SDK"
+[40]

 A key part of the application is Firebase as we mentioned before, and since only the client ever gets to interact with the database it needs a complete suite of actions to match.
 While Firebase does provide an API-like approach giving you HTTP endpoints for all your data, a better way of retrieving and writing data into the real-time database is by using their SDK in the form of a JavaScript library.
 Also, a crucial feature of this app is being able to automatically listen to events triggered in the database and for that using the SDK is the only real viable option.
 In order to use the SDK a developer needs to go to the Firebase console and create a new project.
 After setting up the database access rules one is able to get all the configuration parameters needed in order for the application to establish contact with the cloud hosted database.